ahmadfaizalbh/Chatbot/README.rst

     first_question="Hi, how are you?"
     Chat("examples/Example.template").converse(first_question)

-For Detail on how to build Facebook messenger bot checkout `Facebook Integration.ipynb <https://github.com/ahmadfaizalbh/Meetup-Resources/blob/master/Facebook%20Integration.ipynb>`__
+For details on how to build Facebook messenger bot checkout `Facebook Integration.ipynb <https://github.com/ahmadfaizalbh/Meetup-Resources/blob/master/Facebook%20Integration.ipynb>`__

 For Jupyter notebook Chatbot checkout `Infobot built using